 Shaking the abdomen for 90-120 minutes with constant force at a constant speed is a difficult task for the surgeon.
 It is not possible to objectively assess the force and speed of shaking the abdominal cavity, and it differs from one patient to another, depending upon their body habitus.
 Furthermore, it results in surgeon fatigue, which may result in altered speed and force of shaking, interruptions, or irregularity in the shaking.

-Researchers at Roswell Park Cancer Institute have developed a novel device designed for the purpose of shaking the abdomen at a given predetermined force and speed, that could be adjusted at will by the surgeon.
+Researchers at Roswell Park Comprehensive Cancer Center have developed a novel device designed for the purpose of shaking the abdomen at a given predetermined force and speed, that could be adjusted at will by the surgeon.
 This device enables safe, constant, regular, and rhythmic shaking that could facilitate uninterrupted flow.

 The device would consist of one or more moving pads that are held in position by mount.
 The motion of the pads would be powered by a power source, and the speed, force, and rhythm of the movements calibrated by a control device.
 The shaking device may be connected with a medical device using a feedback system.
 The shaking device may be configured to change settings based on readings from the feedback system.